brittawi/D7047E-Project/README.md

 - `simpleCNN.ipynb`: First Implementation of our own simple CNN model.
 - `simpleCNN_tuning.ipynb`: Implementation of hyperparameter tuning, using a complexer CNN model that is defined in the models.py.
 - `Project-1-ResNet50.ipynb`: Implementation of a model based on ResNet with transfer learning.

-## Dataset
-The dataset provided for this project has an imbalanced split...

 ## Evaluation
 The models are evaluated using accuracy, F1-score, sensitivity, and specificity metrics: